Ready for a New or Updated Website or Blog? Get your Project Going Today!

 5) Choose from the most used tags: This will show all of the tags used on the blog.
 Click to use on the post.

-Featured Image:
+#4 The Featured Image:

-The Featured Image is basically a thumbnail or smaller sized version of an image and is used on some themes in various places like the homepage to show post summaries and their image or “featured image” or on the sidebar to also show post summaries and their “featured image”.
+The Featured Image is basically a thumbnail or smaller-sized version of an image and is used on some themes in various places like the homepage to show post summaries and their image or “featured image” or on the sidebar to also show post summaries and their “featured image”.
 If you are unsure about whether your theme uses a featured image anywhere, just go ahead and set it, it never hurts!

 1) Click on Set Featured Image and it will bring up the Media Library to either upload a new image or pick an image that was previously uploaded to the Media Library.
 Follow the same instructions above under The WordPress Media Uploader for the Title, Caption, Alt Text, and Description.
 Click on the Set featured image button to set the Featured Image.